Palms and cycads

 These Southeast Asian natives are feather palms with huge, finely divided leaves made up of leaflets flattened and split at tips like fish tails.
 Plant in humus-rich soil that provides good drainage.
 Individual trunks die after flowering, which may not occur for 20 to 25 years.

-Slow grower 10 to 40 ft. tall, spreading 10 to 22 ft.
+Slow grower to 10–40 ft. tall, spreading 10–22 ft.
 Basal offshoots eventually form clustered trunks.
-Foliage light green.
+Foliage is light green.
 Very tender; thrives only in ideal environment.

 Southeast Asia.
 Will probably reach 25 ft. and spread half as wide.
 Medium dark green leaves.
 It has survived to 26°F/–3°C.Caryota urens